solarcaratuva/solarcaratuva.github.io/Embedded/projects.md

 TODO: Fall 2024 - Fall 2025 project

 [Onboarding Installer Script](https://github.com/solarcaratuva/Onboarding_Installer) <br>
 This script downloads, installs, and configures the necessary software stack to develop, compile, and upload our embedded code to the car.
+DOES NOT CURRENTLY WORK.

 [CAN Messages Definitions](https://github.com/solarcaratuva/CAN-messages) <br>
 This repo contains the `*.dbc` definitions of our various CAN messages.